okta/okta-hooks-sdk-java/README.md

 }
 ```

-Or serialize you could serialize directly, but calling `Builder.toString()`:
+Or serialize you could serialize directly, but calling the `toString()` method on the builder instance:

 ```java
 String result = Hooks.builder()